canro91/canro91.github.io/_posts/2021-10-11-DontRepeatLogicInAssertions.md

 Also, by mistake, we expose the internals of the tested logic to use them in assertions.
 We make private methods public and static.
 Even to test those private methods directly.

 From our [Unit Testing 101]({% post_url 2021-03-15-UnitTesting101 %}), we learned to write unit tests through public methods.
 We should test the observable behavior of our tested code.
-A returned value, a thrown exception, or an external invocation made.
+A returned value, a thrown exception, or an external invocation.

 Again, don't write assertions like the one in this test.